james9909/dotfiles/README.md

 Installation
 --------------
-If you only want to use some of my dotfiles, modify `link.sh` to link files that you want.
+If you only want to use some of my dotfiles, run `link.sh` to link files that you want.
 Otherwise, if you want to install everything, run `install.sh`.

 ##### javacomplete2